 “Do I worry that there won’t be enough ridership?
 I would say yes.
-But, I would’ve had that worry even with the transit rail.”
+But, I would’ve had that worry even with the transit rail,” he said.

 Washington County Commissioner Autumn Lehrke, who recently was re-elected chairman of the Red Rock board, did not respond to a request for comment.

-Transit officials have estimated the annual operating cost of the Red Rock BRT line at $3.8 million — a price tag that includes the $1.4 million cost of operating the three Metro Transit express bus routes (routes 361, 364 and 365) that currently pick up passengers along Hwy.
+Transit officials have estimated the annual operating cost of the Red Rock line at $3.8 million — a price tag that includes the $1.4 million cost of operating the three Metro Transit express bus routes (routes 361, 364 and 365) that currently pick up passengers along Hw.
 61.

-The long-planned project has drawn opposition from residents of the communities that will be served by the transitway, some of whom attended board meetings to voice their concerns.
-Pointing to other transit projects in the metro that have been plagued by delays, ballooning costs and low ridership, opponents questioned how much demand exists for transit services in the suburbs, where many people have their own cars.
+The long-planned project has drawn opposition from residents of the communities that will be served, some of whom attended board meetings to voice their concerns.
+Pointing to other metro area transit projects that have been plagued by delays, ballooning costs and low ridership, opponents questioned how much demand exists for transit services in the suburbs, where many people have cars.

-The Red Rock line would follow one of two routes east from Minneapolis to Lower Afton Road in St. Paul, via Union Depot, then run south along dedicated lanes on Hwy.
+The Red Rock line would follow one of two routes east from Minneapolis to Lower Afton Road in St. Paul via the Union Depot, then run south along dedicated lanes on Hwy.
 61 to Hastings.
 Stations are planned for St. Paul’s Battle Creek neighborhood, Cottage Grove, Newport and Hastings.

-Red Rock board member Janice Rettman, a Ramsey County commissioner, said her frequent drives past a park-and-ride facility in Cottage Grove have only reinforced her conviction that the board made the right decision.
+Red Rock board member Janice Rettman, a Ramsey County commissioner, said that her frequent drives past a park-n-ride facility in Cottage Grove have only reinforced her conviction that the board made the right decision.